Written by László.

 The modern view on intelligence is rather narrow and only considers the cognitive functions of the mind.

-The traditionalist view is fundamentally different, as the quote from Frithjov Schuon testifies.
+The traditionalist view is fundamentally different, as the quote from Frithjof Schuon testifies.
 Human intelligence, according to this view, precedes formal manifestation and is close to the realm of metaphysics.
 The top down hierarchy that depicts modes of existence and degrees and an order of manifestation (becoming), whereby the lower depends on the higher, is the following (very briefly):

 Absolute (above existence and non-existence), or Metaphysical Absolutum – Metaphysical realm – non-manifest